SaberPendragonn/MikroTik-Networking-Labs/README.md

 **What I did:** Simulated a total hardware crash on Core 1.

-**What happened:** VRRP state transition to Backup Core completed in under 800ms.
-Only one packet dropped during the transition.
+**What happened:** VRRP state transition to Backup Core completed in under 4 seconds.
+Only 4 packets dropped during the transition.
+**My Improvement:** I was able to lessen the downtime into less than 1 second by adjusting the interval to 200ms, keep note this methos is cpu intensive!
+Since we have CCR2116 as an absolute powerhouse core we will have no problem with an interval of 200ms

 ![VRRP Failover](https://YOUR-IMAGE-HOST.com/vrrp-failover.gif)